The Risk of Staying in Control

 This is not only a sector question.
 It is also a question we continue to face inside Oxfam.

 There are things we are trying to do differently.
-Oxfam is a signatory to the Pledge for Change, with commitments to equitable partnerships, authentic storytelling, and influencing wider change.
+Oxfam is a signatory to the Pledge for Change, with commitments on equitable partnerships, authentic storytelling and influencing wider change.
 We have also been working on the Collaborative and Adaptive Partnering Approach, or CAPAS, which seeks to shift partnership assessment away from one-way scrutiny towards a more open conversation about purpose, power, risk, behaviour and co-creation.
 Our Local Humanitarian Leadership work has also, in different contexts, sought to start from the leadership of local actors rather than from the convenience of international systems.

-The Pledge for Change can be a useful mirror, but only if we allow partners and local actors to tell us what they actually see in that mirror.
+The Pledge for Change can be a useful mirror, but only if partners and local actors can tell us what they actually see in that mirror.
+Local Humanitarian Leadership can sound right in principle, but it only matters if local actors can shape decisions before plans become fixed.

-So the risk question has to change.
+But it does mean the risk question must change.

 For years, the question has often been: what might go wrong if we localise?